Euricom/case_docker_api/README.md

 1. Create CircleCI account & Heroku account
 2. Clone this repo example into your own repository
 3. Add the example project to CircleCI
-4. Create a new Heroku app (if you do not have one already)
+4. Create a new Heroku app (if you do not have one already) or more when you have multiple environments (example123-dev, example123-staging, example123-prod in my case)
 5. Copy your Heroku API key from your [Heroku account](https://dashboard.heroku.com/account)
 6. In CircleCI Go to "Build Settings", then "Environment variables" and add these 2 variables
     1. HEROKU_API_KEY: (see step above)
     2. PORT: .. (the port on which the NodeJS server will listen.
 For example 3000)
-7. Edit the circle.yml file in the root of the example so that "yourappname" is replaced by your app name.
+7. Edit the bash scripts under deploy folder so that "example123" is replaced by your app name.

+**Required steps (if you want to use Docker Hub)**

+1. Create a Docker Hub account
+2. Create a repository (I chose example123)
+3. Add environment variables to Circle CI: *DOCKER_EMAIL*, *DOCKER_LOGIN*, *DOCKER_PASSWORD*

+**Required steps (if you want to use Amazon EC2 Container Registry)**

+1. Log in to your AWS account.
+2. Go to EC2 Container Registry.
+3. Create a repository
+4. Find your *AWS Account ID*, *AWS Access Key* and *AWS Secret Key*
+5. Add environment variables to Circle CI: *AWS_ACCOUNT_ID*, *AWS_ACCESS_KEY_ID*, *AWS_SECRET_ACCESS_KEY*
+   (You can find these when you login to AWS console)

 **Optional: Edit circle.yml to add some kind of test to see whether the app starts correctly in the container**
 ```